cubiq/vanilla-docs/docs/developers/framework/index.html.md

 Technically, Vanilla is a forum application (addon) built on top of the Garden framework.
 However, we typically refer to the entire stack as "Vanilla" for branding consistency and simplicity - including in these docs.

 If we had it all to do over, we would just call the whole thing "Vanilla" and name the forum application "Forum".
-But now we're stuck with GDN prefixes all over the place; cést la vie.
+But now we're stuck with GDN prefixes all over the place; c'est la vie.

 The framework is a secondary concern to the forum.
 In practice, this means if you request an ehancement or find a bug in a framework piece that isn't used anywhere in the forum, we'd love a pull request but it's unlikely we'll devote developer time to it.
 Time is precious, and we're building awesome forums not CodeIgniter 2 (or whatever the hip kids are using these days).